OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 In a scenario that the app is running on a Android device with version 7+, but targets API levels below 24, it will not use this feature, therefore still trusting in user supplied CA's.

+Note that from Android 8 onward, there is no support for SSLv3 & HttpsURLConnection will nog longer perform a fallback to an insecure TLS/SSL protocol.

 #### Static Analysis

 * Use a decompiler (Ex.
 Jadx) to confirm the targetSDK present in the AndroidManifest.xml file